Grumpy Cat Awarded $710,000 In Copyright Infringement Suit

 The perpetually scowling kitty, whose real name is Tardar Sauce, has been awarded a cool $710,000 in a copyright infringement case.
 Or at least her human, Tabatha Bundesen, has.

-On Monday, an eight-member jury decided in favor of Grumpy Cat Limited in a suit against Grenade Beverage, the maker of Grumpy Cat Grumppuccino.
+On Monday, an eight-member jury decided in favor of Grumpy Cat Ltd. in a suit against Grenade Beverage, the maker of Grumpy Cat Grumppuccino.

-Not only is Grumpy Cat more prevalent than fake news on Facebook, her likeness has been licensed for use on everything from calendars to books of feline philosophy (one of which spent 11 weeks on the NPR Hardcover Nonfiction Bestseller List).
-She's even made it into the Forbes list of Top Influencers.
+Not only is Grumpy Cat more prevalent than fake news on Facebook, but her likeness has also been licensed for use on everything from calendars to books of feline philosophy (one of which spent 11 weeks on the NPR Hardcover Nonfiction Bestseller List).
+She has even made it into the Forbes list of Top Influencers.

 @RealGrumpyCat Ok...so I kind of went all out this Christmas...Nah...#WorstChristmasEver pic.twitter.com/KX80QOX4Je— bsbyeah! (@BNAHKROCKS) December 30, 2017